The last two weeks have seen me cover (though not extensively) five out of six counties in what is formerly ‘Nyanza Province.’

 Of course.
 The Luo homestead, the gallery showing the way of life back then (some still relevant today).
 Then the usual snakes.
 There were two crocodiles and tens of tortoises too.
 I didn’t expect the aquarium though, so that was a pleasant, though forgettable experience.

 I wanted to hear beautiful sounds of the Orutu and Nyatiti as I walked through the halls.
 The voices and foot thumping of the Ramogi dancers.
 Eh.
 How about Benga/ohangla tunes playing as you move from one section to another?
 Music and dance is a huge part of the Luo culture.
 Why would it be absent in a museum.
 Oh, by the way.
 There were traditional dancers in the Luo homestead area, only that they were dressed in modern clothes and were busy just beating stories.
-When we entered the ‘husband’s hut,’ we found two ladies plaiting each other’s hair inside the hut.
+When we entered the ‘husband’s hut,’ we found two ladies, part of the troupe, plaiting each other’s hair inside the hut.
 I think they need to take part in an exchange program with the the Mijikenda to see how these things are done.

 3. I should say at this point that Nyanza was/is not exclusively inhabited by the Luos.
 There are other nilotic groups like Kuria and Abasuba found in Migori County and environs.
 How about dedicating a section to them as well.
 The widespread intermarriage between the Luo and Abasuba is threatening to make the latter past tense.
 The community is actually almost extinct.
 I met a kind fisherman on the shores of Lake Victoria at Muhuru Bay who confirmed this.
 He taught me the basic greeting.
 Here: